 Read a complete analysis of Portugal's economy in the country report 2015 [709 KB]

-The Commission has made eight country-specific recommendations to Portugal to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: public finances; fiscal structural reforms; labour market and social inclusion; education and training; financial sector; network industries; administrative burden; evaluation of reforms.
+The Commission has made five country-specific recommendations to Portugal to help it improve its economic performance.
+These are in the areas of: public finances, pensions and taxation; wage-setting; labour market; financial sector; transport.